petersbingham/reskit/README.md

 ## Contributing

-Contributions are welcome.
-Please see [CONTRIBUTING.md](https://github.com/petersbingham/reskit/blob/master/CONTRIBUTING.md) for guidelines.
+Contributions are appreciated.
+If you find yourself having to change the code please considering pushing this to the GitHub master or at least opening an issue.
+See [CONTRIBUTING.md](https://github.com/petersbingham/reskit/blob/master/CONTRIBUTING.md) for guidelines.